-Pursuant to Section 30 of the Health Care Employee Vaccination Code [77 III.
+Pursuant to Section 30 of the Health Care Employee Vaccination Code [77 Ill.
 Adm.
 Code 956], "Each health care setting shall ensure that all health care employees are provided education on influenza and are offered the opportunity to receive seasonal, novel and pandemic influenza vaccine, in accordance with this section, during the influenza season (between September 1 and March 1 of each year) unless the vaccine is unavailable."

 Effective July 1, 2018, P.A.
 100-1029 amended Section 2310-650 of the Department of Public Health Powers and Duties Law (20ILCS 2310/2310-650) to modify the instances in which a health care employee may decline an influenza vaccine offer.
 P.A.
 100-1029 provides that 'A health care employee may decline the offer of vaccination if the vaccine is medically contraindicated, if the vaccine is against the employee's religious beliefs, or if the employee has already been vaccinated.
 General philosophical or moral reluctance to influenza vaccinations does not provide a sufficient basis for an exemption'.
-The Department has adopted an emergency rulemaking to the Health Care Employee Vaccination Code, [77 Ill.
+The Department has adopted revised rules to the Health Care Employee Vaccination Code, [77] Ill.
 Adm.
-Code 956], effective September 18, 2108, to implement and adopt P.A.
+Code 956], effective February 6, 2019, to implement and adopt P.A.
 100-1029.
-The proposed rulemaking will be published in the Illinois Register on 10/05/18, which may be retrieved here.